Multidisciplinary artist, dancer, natural thinker, activist, creative consultant/curator

 Diploma of Applied Permaculture Design

-Regarding art as a way of knowing, his Master of Fine Arts thesis was called The Arts in Service: On Learning to Live and to Die, Improvisation as Way of Being and Ecological Practice.
+Regarding art as a way of coming-to-knowing, his Master of Fine Arts thesis was called The Arts in Service: On Learning to Live and to Die, Improvisation as Way of Being and Ecological Practice.

 Formative years in New York City and Berlin.